openkraken/website/docs/guide/advanced/network-intercept.en-US.md

-# Network Interceptor
+# Network blocker

 ## Network request interceptor

-Sometimes we need to intercept or replace the internal requests of Kraken.
-This ability is usually used to implement custom caching, error rate statistics, authentication and other functions.
+Sometimes we need to intercept or replace the requests sent by Kraken.
+This ability is usually used to implement functions such as custom caching, error rate statistics, and authentication.

 Kraken provides the `httpClientInterceptor` parameter on the Widget layer, and the network interceptor can be implemented by implementing a custom `HttpClientInterceptor`.